-- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined, and is not PHAS or SEMAP troubled.
+- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined, and is not PHAS or SEMAP troubled.

+A. PHA Information.

-۸. PHA Information. .1 PHA Name: Housing Authority of the City of Austin PHA Code: TX001 PHA Type: □ Small ☑ High Performer PHA Plan for Fiscal Year Beginning: (MM/YYYY): 04/2021 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Public Housing (PH) Units NONE Number of Allocated Housing Choice Vouchers (HCVs) 5,979 HCV and 338 Mainstream Voucher Total Combined 6,317 PHA Plan Submission Type: ☑ Annual Submission □ Revised Annual Submission 2024 Five-Year Plan will be 10, 2020 at 10:00AM; I public input for the draft ill commence held via telec Friday, Nover t 2021 Annua Public Comment Period for on Friday, October 16, 202 conference due to the COVI mber 13, 2020 at 12:00PM; al Plan.
-The final draft will Board of Commissioners me O and conclude on Mond ID-19 Pandemic on the fo and Tuesday, November be presented to the HACA ay, Novembe llowing date 24, 2020, at 3 er 30 2020.
-Three s: Tuesday, November 5:30PM to receive Copies of the 2021 Annual Plan are available at the HACA Central Office and on the HACA website, www.hacanet.org .
-All supporting documentation is available at the HACA Central Office or via the HACA website.
-Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in Each Program - Consortia PH HCV - Lead PHA: N/A N/A N/A N/A N/A Leau I II A. IV A.
+A.1 ligh Performer eginning: (MM nuual Contributi PH) Units NOM /YYYY): 04/2021 ons Contract (ACC) units at time o NE Number of Allocated House 5,979 HCV and l 338 Mainstream Voucher 2024 Five-Year Plan wil Public Hearings will be 10, 2020 at 10:00AM; F public input for the draft approval at the December Copies of the 2021 Annu supporting documentation Il commence held via telec riday, Nover t 2021 Annua er 17, 2020 E ual Plan are a on is availabl Public Comment Period for t on Friday, October 16, 2021 conference due to the COVI nber 13, 2020 at 12:00PM; a al Plan.
+The final draft will b soard of Commissioners med available at the HACA Central e at the HACA Central Offic 0 and conclude on Monda D-19 Pandemic on the fol and Tuesday, November 2 be presented to the HACA eting. ral Office and on the HAC ce or via the HACA webs y, Novembe lowing date: 4, 2020, at 5 Board of C CA website, r 30 2020.
+Three S: Tuesday, November 5:30PM to receive ommissioners for · · · · · · · · · · · · · · · · · · · g a Joint PHA Plan and complete ta ble below) Program(s) not in the No. of Units in Each Program Participating PHAs PHA Code Program(s) in the Consortia Consortia PH HCV Lead PHA: N/A N/A N/A N/A N/A 1 1 1 1

-Annual Plan Elements
+Annual Plan Elements B.

-B.1 Revision of PHA Plan Elements
+B.1 Revision of PHA Plan Elements.

-- (a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission? - Y N
+(a) Have the following PHA Plan elements been revised by the PHA since its last Annual PHA Plan submission?

-B.
+Y N

+□ Statement of Housing Needs and Strategy for Addressing Housing Needs.

-- - Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
+□ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.

-- ☐ ☐ Financial Resources.
+□ Financial Resources.

-- ☐ Rent Determination.
+□ Rent Determination.

-- ☐ ☐ Homeownership Programs.
+□ Homeownership Programs.

-- ☐ Safety and Crime Prevention.
+□ Safety and Crime Prevention.

-- ☐ ☐ Pet Policy.
+□ Pet Policy.

-- ☐ ☑ Substantial Deviation.
+□ Substantial Deviation.

-- ☐ Significant Amendment/Modification
+□ Significant Amendment/Modification

-- (b) The PHA must submit its Deconcentration Policy for Field Office Review.
+(b) The PHA must submit its Deconcentration Policy for Field Office Review.

-- (c) If the PHA answered yes for any element, describe the revisions for each element below:
+(c) If the PHA answered yes for any element, describe the revisions for each element below: